 Injuries and illnesses may require the help of medications.
 However, no matter how good a drug is, we believe that there should be a minimum risk management based on the fact that "there is no drug without side effects."

-In particular, it has been pointed out that drugs that act on the central system have a harmful effect on the brain cleaning system (glymphatic system) and exacerbate brain fatigue (brain overwork).
+In particular, drugs that act on the central system have been pointed out as having a detrimental effect on the intracerebral cleansing system (glymphatic system), exacerbating brain homeostasis dysfunction (BD).
 This cleaning system works mainly during sleep to prevent deposition of β-amyloid, the causative agent of Alzheimer's.

 Long-term use of painkillers and psychotropic drugs (chemicals that pass through the blood-brain barrier into the brain) can therefore increase the risk of dementia.

 In this article, I have attached a clipped image that explains the side effects of such a drug.
 Please use it as a reference.
 About polypharmacythis pagePlease see

 So, before looking at the image, I would like to talk a little about the medical view that does not rely on drugs in the first place.